coderboy-connect/DEPLOY-DJANGO-PROJECT-IN-AWS/README.md

  <p>
   step 8 : now you have to type the comments that is listed below one by one .
   <ol>
-   Create a Python Virtual Environment for your Project Now that we have our database, we can begin getting the rest of our project requirements ready.
-We will be installing our Python requirements within a virtual environment for easier management.

-To do this, we first need access to the virtualenv command.
-We can install this with pip.
-This commands will work only if you are using pythoon 3. you can check that by typing 'python --version' in your cmd.just make sure the version starts with 3 . ex: Python 3.10.5
+THe following commands will work only if you are using pythoon 3. you can check your python version by typing 'python --version' in your cmd. just make sure that the version starts with 3 . ex: Python 3.10.5

 enter this comment to get the latest pip features